PnEcrins/GeoNature-mobile-webapi/webapi/README.rst

         MOBILE_SOFT_PATH = "/full_path_to_mobile_soft_apk_and_version_file/"
         MOBILE_MBTILES_PATH = "/full_path_to_mbtiles/"

+You need to fill the correct database connections for the 3 applications, and leave the default empty.

 Note for the token: change to correct value (must be the same as the one defiend in the sync app)

 Installation